 Clean and disinfect all cleaning tools

 Your cleaning equipment can contain bacteria so wash it with water and disinfect them so you can safely use them next time.

 Cleaning instructions for food and water bowls

-Food and water bowls can be put into a dishwasher when they’re dishwasher proof.
-If the bowls or dishes can’t be cleaned in a dishwasher you can clean it with just water and soap.
-To disinfect them you should use a reptile friendly disinfectant and rinse it with water.
+Food and water bowls can be put into a dishwasher when they’re dishwasher-proof.
+If the bowls or dishes can’t be cleaned in a dishwasher you can clean them with just water and soap.
+To disinfect them you should use a reptile-friendly disinfectant and rinse them with water.

 Cleaning instructions for decorations

 Rocks are generally avoided because they can topple and crush your crested gecko.
 However, if you do use rocks you should make sure that they’re clean.
-You can clean a real rock by boiling them in water for 30 minutes.
+You can clean real rocks by boiling them in water for 30 minutes.
 Good instructions can be found on Hunker.

 Branches can be cleaned by washing them and then putting them in a heated oven.
 The oven should have a temperature between 200 and 250 °F for 2 hours.
 You should, however, check every 10 minutes if there’s no charring.
 The heat will kill the bacteria and microbes on the wood.
 After 2 hours you should take the branches out of the oven and let them cool down.